onflow/flow/flips/20201310-storage-fees.md

 ## Objective

-Limit the maximum amount of storage each account has, to prevent storing huge amount of data on chain.
+Limit the maximum amount of storage each account has to prevent storing huge amount of data on chain.

 A minimum amount of storage will be provided to each account when it is created.
-More storage can then be purchased by using the **StorageFeesContract**.
+Additional storage can be purchased by using the **StorageFees** smart contract.
 Storage can also be refunded using the same contract.

 ## Motivation

-If execution state grows to large execution node will no longer be able to hold it in memory to calculate the next state.
-When this will happen the execution node requirements (and the nodes them selves) will need to be updated (and will cost more to run).
+If the execution state grows too large, execution nodes will no longer be able to hold the execution state in memory, which is necessary to calculate the next execution state.
+When this happens, the execution node requirements (and the nodes themselves) will need to be updated (and it will cost more to operate them).

-Limiting the amount of storage an account can have will prevent the execution state growing because of two reasons:
+Limiting the amount of storage that an account can have will prevent the execution state from growing due to cases such as:

-- attacks storing large amounts of data to the blockchain with the explicit intent to slow it down or crash it
+- Attacks to the system that attempt to store large amounts of data on chain with the explicit intent to slow it down or crash the network.
-- developers not considering storage costs in their smart contracts (because they don't need to)
+- Developers not considering storage costs in their smart contracts (because they don't need to).

 ## User Benefit

-This will have the long term benefit of reducing growth of the execution state size, and thus reducing growth of the execution node requirements.
+Limiting the maximum amount of storage each account has will have the long term benefit of reducing the growth of the execution state size, and thus reducing the growth of the execution node requirements.

-Prescribing a reasonable minimum amount of storage will still allow almost everyone to deploy and use smart contracts normally.
+Prescribing a reasonable minimum amount of storage will allow almost everyone to deploy and use smart contracts normally.
+The minimum amount of storage must be at least large enough to allow the account to be usable, i.e. it must be large enough to store keys to allow a transaction signed with the key to be successfully executed, and it must be large enough to store the FLOW smart contract objects (vault, receiver capability, etc.) to allow the holding of FLOW tokens.

 ## Design Proposal